c-hut/password-checker/README.md

 3. When the dropdown list appears, click **Web Service**.

-4. From the dropdown list, click 'Connect' next to the GitHub repo within which your code has been stored.
+4. From the dropdown list, click **Connect** next to the GitHub repo within which your code has been stored.

 5. Configure the settings.